Dairy Lobby Fails To Convince Eu To Prohibit Dairy-free Labels

 Dairy-Lobby-Fails-To-Convince-Eu-To-Prohibit-Dairy-free-Labels

-The proposed legislation would also have prohibited the use of dairy-related imagery such as white-colored swirls on a carton of or any other visuals or statement evoking or imitating dairy products, not even helpful allergen information as “does not contain milk” will be prohibited for use by products if 171 manages to pass.
+The proposed legislation would also have prohibited the use of dairy-related imagery such as white-colored swirls on a carton of oat milk or any other visuals or statement evoking or imitating dairy products, not even helpful allergen information as “does not contain milk” will be prohibited for use by plant-based products if 171 manages to pass.

 The move comes after a petition started by food awareness organization ProVeg International against the restrictive legislation gained 456,000 signatures.